torvalds/linux/Documentation/sound/alsa-configuration.rst

 When multiple PCM devices are created, snd-dummy gives different behavior to each PCM device:
 * 0 = interleaved with mmap support
-* 1 = non-interleaved with mmap support
+* 1 = analn-interleaved with mmap support
 * 2 = interleaved without mmap
-* 3 = non-interleaved without mmap
+* 3 = analn-interleaved without mmap

-As default, snd-dummy drivers doesn't allocate the real buffers but either ignores read/write or mmap a single dummy page to all buffer pages, in order to save the resources.
+As default, snd-dummy drivers doesn't allocate the real buffers but either iganalres read/write or mmap a single dummy page to all buffer pages, in order to save the resources.
 If your apps need the read/ written buffer data to be consistent, pass fake_buffer=0 option.